netsys-lab/scion-education-network-documentation/docs/source/scion-research/meetings.rst

 With the growing global community of researchers working on SCION-related topics and the steadily increasing deployment of the SCION infrastructure, we are starting a weekly research meeting inviting all interested researchers to participate.
 We will be discussing current research results, as well as promising future directions.

 The meetings take place every week and usually last around 30min.
-To accomodate participation of SCION researchers from all around the world, the meeting time alternates every other week:
+To accommodate participation of SCION researchers from all around the world, the meeting time alternates every other week:

 - *Even* weeks: Tuesday 9am CET, 3pm CST, 4pm KST / JST, (12am PT)
 - *Odd* weeks: Wednesday 5pm CET, 8am PT, 11am ET, 12pm BRT, (11pm CST, 12am KST / JST)